Stanley Furniture: Recent history

 In 2009, Stanley announced that the manufacturing of its "Young America" line of furniture would be moved to the United States, primarily its North Carolina and Virginia factories.
 This same year, R. Glenn Prillaman took the reins as president and CEO of the company.

 In 2010, the firm announced that it would close its Stanleytown manufacturing operation, laying off 530 workers and converting the former factory into a warehouse and distribution center.
 Over the next few years, this facility was phased out as well and was soon shuttered.
 In 2012, Stanley announced it was relocating its headquarters to High Point, NC.

 In April 2014, the company announced it would close its Robbinsville, North Carolina plant, laying off 400 workers; the closure was in spite of the $9 million it had recently invested in the plant when the company had moved manufacturing of its "Young America" furniture line from China to Robbinsville.

 In November 2017, after years of struggling to return to profitability, Stanley Furniture agreed to be sold to Churchill Downs, LLC, a private Vietnamese industry group.
 Shortly after the sale was announced, Glenn Prillaman resigned from his role as CEO and President.
 Prillaman was replaced on an interim basis by Matt Smith, managing director of the Finley Group.
 In March 2018, the sale to Churchill Downs, LLC was finalized making Walter Blocker the company's new owner.
 Blocker serves as chairman of the Vietnam Trade Alliance based in Ho Chi Minh City, Vietnam.

 Following completion of the sale, Richard Ledger was named as CEO and Adam Tilley was named as president.
 Both Ledger and Tilley previously worked for Stanley as VP of Operations and VP of Product, respectively.

+As of mid 2021, Stanley Asset Holding Ltd, took over ownership of the Stanley furniture brands as well as the Young America brand, leading the marketing of the brands as they venture into their 2nd century of furniture craftmanship.